Understanding Wrongful Termination in Calabasas

 However, if an employee has complained and/or requested relief and nothing changes (or it gets worse), they may quit and seek compensation for their lost wages.
 All complaints and efforts to get relief from the conduct should be well documented.

-Be aware that those who have suffered unlawful conduct in violation of their rights under the Fair Employment and Housing Act (e.g., discrimination or harassment based on membership in a protected classification) must file a complaint with the Department of Fair Employment and Housing (DFEH), generally within 1 year of the conduct, or they may lose their right to pursue legal action for this conduct.
+Be aware that those who have suffered unlawful conduct in violation of their rights under the Fair Employment and Housing Act (now the California Civil Rights Department, formerly DFEH) such as discrimination or harassment based on membership in a protected classification must file a complaint with the California Civil Rights Department, generally within 1 year of the conduct, or they may lose their right to pursue legal action for this conduct.

 Losing your job unlawfully can be devastating.
 Unpaid wages, loss of benefits, and the sudden halt to income can cause serious financial strain.
 Add to that the emotional toll of being unfairly treated, and the experience can feel overwhelming.
 Taking legal action can help you seek compensation for your damages, including lost earnings, emotional distress, and even punitive damages in certain cases.